-Discord allows for users to utilize its array of tools however they like, either joining large, semi-public, or public forum-style, community platforms where they can meet groups of people with common interests, creating their private servers with groups of friends or merely using it as a direct text, voice, and video application.
+Discord allows its users to utilize its array of tools however they like, either joining large, semi-public, or public forum-style community platforms where they can meet groups of people with common interests; creating their own private servers with groups of friends, or merely using it as a direct text, voice, and video application.

 With a wide array of chat options and the ability to create chat rooms with designated roles and benefits for members, Discord allows for greater control over the forum’s culture by the creator.
 Discord’s efficient layout allows for messaging, voice calling, screen sharing, and video calling tools to be intuitively used and enjoyed.